Medical Tourism in India with MediTraWell | Explore healthcare options

 Factors that affect Cervical Cancer Treatment Cost in India

 • Type of Treatment RequiredMany times, the best option might include more than one type of treatment.
 Surgery alone or with other treatments is used to treat most cancers.
 The cost associated with each type of treatment is different.
-IndiCure recommends you understand the options by getting your details evaluated by our expert doctors.
+MediTraWell recommends you understand the options by getting your details evaluated by our expert doctors.

 • Number of Chemotherapy and Radiation CyclesThe overall cancer treatment cost depends on the number of chemotherapy or radiation therapy cycles that a patient must undergo.
 In some patients, the doctors might advise giving more than a couple of cycles of chemotherapy or radiation therapy to kill the cancerous cells.

 • Surgical FacilityHaving your treatment for cancer in an accredited surgical facility by skilled and qualified medical staff is a critical factor.
 Moreover, the geographical location of this facility in India also affects the treatment cost.
-But, IndiCure provides you with a projected estimate that will be all-inclusive and affordable.
+But, MediTraWell provides you with a projected estimate that will be all-inclusive and affordable.

 • Pre and Post Treatment ExpensesThe pre-surgical/treatment expenses are associated with the stage of the cancer and medical condition of the patient and thus the number and type of investigations and treatment required.
 Post-treatment expenses may include prescription medications and follow-up consultations.